List of Transformers film series cast and characters: Humans

-There are different human characters that appear in this film where some of them either support the Autobots or play other roles.
+There are different human characters that appear in the films where some of them either support the Autobots or play other roles.
 There are also a few human villains that the Autobots also face off against.

 Sam Witwicky

-Samuel James "Sam" Witwicky (portrayed by Shia LaBeouf) appears as a protagonist in the first three films of the franchise.
+Samuel James "Sam" Witwicky (portrayed by Shia LaBeouf) appears as one of two main protagonists of the first three films of the franchise.

-He is implied to have died by the events of The Last Knight, when Edmund Burton mentions his status as the last Witwicky to Cade Yeager as his picture is also seen.
-Sam's cousin is nicknamed Spike in reference to Spike Witwicky from Transformers Generation 1.
+He is implied to have died by the events of The Last Knight when Edmund Burton mentions his status as the last Witwicky to Cade Yeager as his picture is also seen.
+Sam's cousin is nicknamed Spike in reference to Spike Witwicky from The Transformers.
 As Sam is the last of the order of Witwiccans, it means he is another descendant of Merlin.

+In the franchise, he is known to be the son of both Ronald Witwicky and Judith Taylor, the grandson of Herbert Witwicky, the great-grandson of Clarence Witwicky and the great – grandson of Archibald Witwicky.

 William Lennox

-William "Demented Spanner" Lennox (portrayed by Josh Duhamel in the films, voiced by John DiMaggio in the Revenge of the Fallen video game) is a good and dedicated, persevered Army Rangers officer and later a member of NEST aiding the Autobots.
+William Lennox (portrayed by Josh Duhamel in the films, voiced by John DiMaggio in the Revenge of the Fallen video game) is a good and dedicated, persevered Army Rangers officer and later a member of NEST aiding the Autobots.
 In the first film, he and his crew return to a SOCCENT base in Qatar after going on a mission behind enemy lines.
 His base is destroyed by Blackout, forcing him and the rest of the squad to flee.
 They are intercepted by Scorponok, but they manage to damage him with the help of aerial reinforcements and capture his stinger.
 Upon returning to the US, they are brought to Hoover Dam where they encounter a frozen Megatron.
 He and his team threaten Agent Simmons and the rest of the Sector 7 special agents when Simmons refuses to release Bumblebee.
 He fights alongside the Autobots to protect Sam, and defeats Blackout during this fight.

 In the second film, Lennox is a US Army Major and serves as the field commander of NEST and is promoted to Lieutenant Colonel by the third film.

 After NEST is dissolved, Lennox is recruited to join TRF, which hunts both the Autobots and Decepticons.
 Lennox remains sympathetic to the Autobots and joins them in the final battle.